 Some of these cards offer flat-rate rewards on every purchase, others have rotating bonuses.
 Here is what you can expect on a typical $400 monthly grocery budget.

 The Self Visa Credit Builder Card does not pay cash back directly, but the savings come from interest earned on the linked Credit Builder Account, plus the credit score boost that unlocks a real rewards card in 6 to 12 months.
-Pair it with a debit cash-back app like Upside or Ibotta to earn money on groceries while you build.
+The Self Visa is the cleanest beginner option here for someone who wants the score gain first and the rewards card later.
 Read our Self Credit Builder Card review for the full math.

 Current Build Card pays cash back at select merchants through its Boosts program, often 5% or higher at grocery stores like Walmart and Kroger.
 The catch is that the boost has to be activated in the app and capped at a few dollars per swipe.